Piyush25117/PhishGuard-AI/README.md

 - [ ] **Ensemble model** — combine RF with XGBoost / LSTM
 - [ ] **Webhook alerts** — Slack / email when phishing detected
 - [ ] **Rate limiting** — prevent API abuse

 ---

+## ⚠️ Limitations
+- Uses synthetic dataset (not trained on real-world phishing datasets)
+- WHOIS and SSL features may fail due to network/API restrictions
+- Some complex or long URLs may produce false positives
+- Detection is based on handcrafted features, not deep learning

+---